timothepearce/laravel-time-series-docs/docs/quickstart.md

 ## Make your model projectable

-Now let's add the `Projectable` trait to the model and define the `$projections` attribute by giving him the projection you just created.
+Now let's add the `Projectable` trait to the model and assign to the `$projections` attribute an array containing the projection classes you just created

 ```php title="app/Models/User.php" {10,12,13,14}
 ...